-Vancouver enjoys a sterling reputation as a hotspot for fine food.
+Vancouver restaurants have won acclaim for the eclectic dishes they put on the menu.
 Thanks to its multicultural population, the city overflows with authentic sushi bars, Italian eateries and Middle Eastern establishments.
 It’s also a wonderland for outdoor recreation just a stone’s throw from urban attractions.
-Swimming at Kitsilano Beach, strolling the Capilano Suspension Bridge, cycling along the Stanley Park Seawall and snowboarding at nearby ski resorts are just some of the fun activities you can do here.
-Play outside and then have dinner in the shadows of skyscrapers — all on the same day.
+Swimming at Kitsilano Beach, strolling the Capilano Suspension Bridge, cycling along the Stanley Park Seawall and snowboarding at nearby ski resorts are just some of the fun activities you can do.

-Panoramic views of the Rocky Mountains never end in Yoho National Park.
+The Canadian Rocky Mountains constitute one of the most scenic ranges in the world, and visitors can get outstanding views of majestic skylines from Yoho National Park.
 See the peaks in all their glory along with cascading waterfalls, glacial lakes and fossil beds by traversing a myriad of hiking trails or driving scenic routes around the park.
 In the Okanagan Valley, relax on sandy beaches, tee off at championship links and roam romantic vineyards at over 200 wineries.
-Boating and canoeing on Lake Okanagan are also popular pursuits with many visitors eager to spot the Ogopogo, a fabled sea monster that’s said to be 82 feet long.
+Boating and paddling on Lake Okanagan are also popular pursuits with many visitors eager to spot the Ogopogo, a fabled sea monster that’s said to be 82 feet long.

-From Vancouver, Victoria is just a short drive and ferry ride away.
+Hop on one of BC Ferries from Tsawwassen in Vancouver and take the scenic ride to Victoria on Vancouver Island.
 The provincial capital is known for its rich colonial heritage, which can be experienced at the neo-baroque parliament buildings, Butchart Gardens, Royal BC Museum and the iconic Fairmont Empress Hotel.